Low Calorie Fine Dining

 For the taste/flavour component I am using all the knowledge and experience gained during the 3 years of study for BSc degree in Culinary Arts Management, as well as the ongoing experience as a private chef.
 I am also using my past experience as a vegetarian.
 During all those ‘vegetarian’ years I have learned to love vegetables and to take them out of the ordinary by using various cooking techniques and flavour pairings.
 It is a skill that I find extremely useful for this project.

 I am very excited about this new concept and I’m looking forward to reading your feedback.
 So please feel free to leave a comment below and let me know what you think about it.
-And if you like what you’re seeing, follow the hastag #lowcalfinedining and the official Instagram page of the project @lowcalfinedining.
+And if you like what you’re seeing, follow the hashtag #lowcalfinedining on Instagram, Facebook and Twitter.